 Yes, you can store with us or in the same hotel where you are staying too.

 You might need different sorts of equipment according your duration of holiday and route of trekking.
 For equipment please kindly contact us.

 Yes, you can find all sorts of trekking gears in Nepal which you can buy or rent as you wish.
 We will assist you if necessary.

 You will have English speaking professional, experience, first aid trained and government registered certified local guide.
-They are mostly from all ethnic group of Nepal and picked from root of Himalaya region.
+They are mostly from all ethnic group of Nepal and hand picked from root of Himalaya region.
 We also offer language specific guides if needed such as French, Spanish, Italian etc.

 If you have with you already then you can bring it.
 Otherwise we do provide complementary duffel bag.

 Normally we walk more or less 13 to 15 km.
 However when we are above 3000 m then the distance might be shorter.
 So we might walk 10 to 12 km more or less.

 Once you confirmed your trek with us, we prepare all necessary trekking permits for you.